 This approach goes well beyond “boxing the key words.”
 Your students will learn to make sense of problems, and to apply their understanding to real world situations.

-The How to Teach Word Problems workshop consists of five 90-minute sessions.
+The How to Teach Word Problems workshop includes 8 hours of hands-on, interactive professional learning.
 Each session is conducted in real time, with a live facilitator.
 You’ll solve problems and engage in discussions with fellow educators.

 As a participant, you’ll learn how to teach word problems, and you’ll receive copies of all the print and digital classroom resources to help you bring the Polya Process back to your classroom the very next day!